Neuro Linguistic Programming unveils why you are in tension

 - Your oven catches fire

 You are filled with negativity with regard to the dinner party.
 So, in spite of organizing everything perfectly, you don't feel happy.
 You are tensed because of the negative images in your mind.
 Your body is responding to the inner communication going on.

 The first step in NLP

-The first step in Neuro Linguistic Programming is to be aware of your mindset.
-We generally conjure negative images in our mind.
+The first step in Neuro-Linguistic Programming is to be aware of your mindset.
+We generally conjure negative images in our minds.
 As a result, we are unable to enjoy the present moment even though it may be perfect.
 Our body responds to the inner communication.